IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

 $ unzip apache-iotdb-0.12.0-server-bin.zip
 ```

-### IginX Installation
+### IGinX Installation

-Go directly to the [IginX project](https://github.com/thulab/IginX/) and download the [IginX project release package](https://github.com/thulab/IginX/releases/download/release%2Fv0.4.0/IginX-release-v0.4.0-bin.zip).
+Go directly to the [IGinX project](https://github.com/THUIGinX/IGinX) and download the [IGinX project release package](https://github.com/THUIGinX/IGinX/releases/download/release%2Fv0.5.1/IGinX-release-v0.5.1-bin.tar.gz).
 That's it.

 ## Launch

-Here is an example of starting one or two IginX instances and two IoTDB instances to demonstrate how to start an IginX cluster.
+Here is an example of starting one or two IGinX instances and two IoTDB instances to demonstrate how to start an IGinX cluster.

 ### Start multiple IoTDB instances